Anaphylaxis - when an allergy can be really dangerous

 Some older children are trained to give the injection themselves, but mostly an adult needs to give it.

 If someone at school starts swelling up, wheezing and scratching tell a teacher straight away.
 The teacher will give the injection and call an ambulance.
+Teachers are trained to give these injections.

 If you are with your friend outside school and she or he is having difficulty breathing, then tell the nearest adult to call an ambulance on 000.
-The person answering the phone will be able to send an ambulance, and also be able to give you instructions on what to do.
+The person answering the phone will be able to send an ambulance, and also be able to give instructions on what to do.

 Anaphylaxis is dangerous and your friend will need medical attention straight away.

-Did you know that adrenaline is the chemical that your body produces when you are scared and need to fight or run away from danger?
+Do you know that adrenaline is the chemical that your body produces when you are scared and need to fight or run away from danger?
 It makes your heart pump harder and faster and sends energy quickly round to your muscles so that they can be more powerful and get you out of danger.

 "I am allergic to bee stings so I had to have some medicine.
 I have some at school and some at home.
 My mum always has some when we go out just in case."